 Mobile apps outperform web apps.
 This is because mobile apps save user data locally on the phone.
 Web apps, on the other hand, use server data.
 In terms of performance, native mobile apps provide the best user experience.

 This time, the App wins the App vs Website battle.
 More on why web apps are slower than native apps can be found here.

 #5 Is your product difficult to understand?
 You have data reports to show, for example.

 Examine these two Google Analytics examples (see an image below).
 When you use a mobile web app to view complicated reports.
-Second, a native iPhone app with an optimized user interface for all data.
+Second, a native iPhone app with an optimized user interfaces for all data.
 It would be impossible to use without a native mobile app.
-Using a web app to scroll, edit, and review reports on a phone is a nightmare.
+Using a web app to scroll, edit and review reports on a phone is a nightmare.
 Apps that are properly designed solve this.

 For complex reporting, calculations, and numbers, you should know that without a dedicated app, you will be unable to use your phone.
 This time, it’s the app over the website.

 #6 Will your user use your product offline?

 Limited internet access is a problem in gyms, trains, basements, airplanes, forests, and caves.
 Because these offline locations exist, it opens the door for developing location-based apps.
 So, in this App vs Website battle, App wins handily.

 If your solution is primarily for offline users, it is best to create an app where users can access data whenever they need it.